Yethiel/BriZide/readme.md

 ## Download and Install

-You need to have Blender installed.
+There's no executable at the moment so you need to have [Blender](https://blender.org) installed.

+GNU/Linux:

 ```
 git clone https://github.com/Yethiel/BriZide.git